Options for Thyroid Treatment

 Shown here.
 Use the Contact form at the bottom of any page on STTM to let me know if I need to list others or make corrections, please.

 11. COMPOUNDED DESICCATED THYROID:

 This is a method of having a compounding pharmacist make your desiccated thyroid via a compounding pharmacy.
 It works, but is far more expensive than any of the above.
 And beware of two important problems: 1) some compounding pharmacies just use synthetic T4 and synthetic T3 and still call it “compounded Armour or NDT”.
 ASK for proof of what you are getting.
 2) many of these pharmacies still try to use cellulose as a filler, which binds the thyroid hormones, even if they deny it.
 Instead, ask that the filler be something like powdered Acidophilus or oil of your choice.

 12. SYNTHETIC T4 with SYNTHETIC T3, or T3 alone:

-IMPORTANT NOTE IF YOU FEEL YOU DON’T DO WELL ON NDT: if you aren’t doing well on most anything you try, don’t necessarily blame the product (especially if STTM hasn’t reported on problems patients are having on it)!
-You could very well be here: http://www.stopthethyroidmadness.com/ndt-doesnt-work-for-me
+IMPORTANT NOTE IF YOU FEEL YOU DON’T DO WELL ON NDT: if you aren’t doing well on most anything you try, don’t necessarily blame the product (especially if STTM hasn’t reported on problems patients are having on it!)
+You are probably here: www.stopthethyroidmadness.com/ndt-doesnt-work-for-me

 You could also have an underlying illness like chronic EBV, Lyme, mold or others.
 Sometimes with those, it’s better to be on T3-only until it’s better treated, or T3 with a smaller dose of NDT.

 Finally and not as common, some react to the fillers in a particular brand and find that they don’t with another brand .